 What is a Premium FIT (PFIT)

 From late 2009 to the end of 2011, solar installations were eligible for a high rate of Feed in Tariff, this was applicable for the life of the system.
 The Premium FIT rate is 66c/kW.
 The Premium FIT remains with the property and not the person who purchased the solar system.

 Will I lose my premium FIT if I upgrade my solar system?

 If your solar system was installed when the Premium Feed in Tarrif (66 cents/kW) was in effect, upgrading your solar system will mean you lose the high FIT.
 However, taking this into consideration you may still benefit from upgrading your system and are shifted to the current standard FIT if your solar does not produce enough to result in a high credit on your electricity bill.
 Ask us about your options.

 Do you offer payment plans?

-While the current state and federal rebates and incentives have reduced the upfront cost of installing a solar system dramatically, Rockys Solar may be able to assist you with a payment plan if requested.
+While the current state and federal rebates and incentives have reduced the upfront cost of installing a solar system dramatically, Rockys Solar may be able to assist you with a payment plan through a third party if requested.
 Please contact our office on (03) 5148 9479.